watatomo/wttm_qtbot/README.md

 ## Quick Start

 Apply for a [Developer account](https://developer.twitter.com/) using the bot's Twitter.
-Then, create an app and generate consumer keys.
+Create an app and generate consumer keys.

 ```sh
 $ cd /DIRECTORY_WHERE_THE_BOT_IS_STORED